-I confess, I didn’t get a lot of photos of this process when making the sign for Dylan’s pirate birthday party in July, but it’s pretty simple.
+I confess, I didn’t get a lot of photos of this process when making the sign for our son’s pirate birthday party in July, but it’s pretty simple.

 Start by downloading and printing the free “Beware of Pirates” PDF.
 It’s sized to fit a board approximately 10″ wide by 6″ high.
 You can resize as desired to fit your board.
 Also download the skull & crossbones clipart here and enlarge by 150%.
 Position each on the board and trace.
 I did this the “old fashioned” way with a bit of pencil scribble on the back of the paper before tracing so it would leave faint lines on the board.
 You can also press a bit harder to leave a slight imprint.